GeoLawWatch: Tracking Weather & Climate Legislation

 Prohibits release of certain substances into atmosphere for purposes of geoengineering.

-• Prohibition: No person, including any private or public entity, shall release a hazardous chemical or other hazardous physical agent into the atmosphere for the purposes of geoengineering.
+Primary Prohibition: The bill prohibits any person, including private and public entities, from releasing a hazardous chemical or other hazardous physical agent into the atmosphere for the purposes of geoengineering.
+This is structured as a civil regulatory offence rather than a criminal matter, with enforcement assigned to the Department of Environmental Protection.

 History